Tap icon

 • The radiosensitivity/chemosensitivity of the tumor

-Depending on the patient’s clinical situation, definitive treatment can include: surgery, radiation therapy, or systemic therapy.
+Depending on the patient’s clinical situation, definitive treatment can include surgery, radiation therapy, and/or systemic therapy.
 Table 1 outlines several factors to consider when deciding between surgery and radiation therapy.

 Radiation Therapy (RT)

-Radiation therapy is a well-established modality for the treatment of SCC particularly effective in pain reduction, recovery of functional status, and improvement of sphincter function [1].
-Two radiation therapy techniques are utilized in the treatment of SCC: External Beam Radiation THerapy (EBRT), and Stereotactic Body Radiation Therapy (SBRT).
+Radiation therapy is a well-established modality for the treatment of SCC and is particularly effective in reducing pain, restoring functional status, and improving sphincter function [1].
+If surgical decompression of the SCC is necessary, patients still need post-operative RT to address the underlying cause (i.e., cancer) by providing local control, preventing further progression, and stabilizing surgical instruments during healing.
+Two RT techniques are used to treat SCC: External Beam Radiation Therapy (EBRT) and Stereotactic Body Radiation Therapy (SBRT).

-EBRT is indicated for patients who are considered unsuitable for surgery with relatively radiosensitive tumors (ex. breast, prostate, ovarian, SCLC, myeloma, lymphoma), and as subsequent treatment following surgical decompression.
-Response to EBRT treatment is generally excellent for local tumor control and palliation of pain.
-While typically well tolerated, irradiation to extensive spinal segments may lead to complications such as bone marrow suppression and gastrointestinal toxicity.
-[6]
+EBRT is indicated for patients who are considered unsuitable for surgery with relatively radiosensitive tumors (e.g., breast, prostate, ovarian, SCLC, myeloma, lymphoma), and as subsequent treatment following surgical decompression.
+The optimal dose and schedule of EBRT is debated, and treatment decisions should be tailored to each patient but it typically involves 5 fractions of treatment.
+Several small randomized trials conducted primarily in patients with solid tumors and a relatively short estimated life expectancy (i.e., 3-6 months or less) indicate that shorter courses of EBRT offer similar palliation compared to longer courses [7].
+Response to EBRT is generally excellent for local tumor control and palliation of pain.
+While typically well tolerated, irradiation to extensive spinal segments may lead to complications such as bone marrow suppression and gastrointestinal toxicity [7].

 SBRT, also referred to as Stereotactic Radiosurgery, is a technique that delivers precise radiation to the tumor while reducing irradiation of the surrounding tissue.
-The targeted nature of SBRT allows the utilization of high dose radiation that would otherwise be intolerable to the spinal cord, which is a major limitation of EBRT.
-A further advantage of SBRT is its efficacy in pain reduction and local tumor control of relatively radioresistant neoplasms, which makes the technique an excellent choice in patients with radioresistant cancer.
-[6]
+The targeted nature of SBRT allows the utilization of high-dose radiation that would otherwise be intolerable to the spinal cord, which is a major limitation of EBRT.
+A further advantage of SBRT is its efficacy in reducing pain and achieving local tumor control in relatively radioresistant neoplasms (e.g., renal cell carcinoma, melanoma, and sarcoma), making the technique an excellent choice for patients with radioresistant cancer [7].

 Systemic Therapy